xtuml/bridgepoint/doc-bridgepoint/notes/9021_dependency/9021_dependency_dnt.md

 keep the dependency information entirely out of revision control.

 6.2  Dependencies may use absolute or relative paths.
-6.2.1  The variable `WORKSPACE_LOC` resolves to the root directory of the workspace on the file system.
+6.2.1  The variable `WORKSPACE_LOC` may be used to tell the dependency manager to look inside projects inside the current workspace.
 6.2.2  The variable `PROJECT_LOC` that resolves to the root directory of the project on the file system.